INTERNAL RULES OF PROCEDURES

 c) All Members shall be given the chance to sign all ordinances before these shall be released by the Records Section to the concerned offices.

-Section 73.
+Section 70.
 Putting the Question to a Vote. - The Presiding Officer may rise whenever he/she is putting a question to a vote.
-In taking the vote, the Presiding Officer shall take first the affirmative votes and then the negative votes.
-While still standing, the Presiding Officer shall announce the result thereof.
+In taking the vote, the Presiding Officer shall take first the affirmative votes and then the negative votes and shall announce the result thereof.

 Upon submission by the Local Chief Executive of the budget proposal on or before October 16 to the Sangguniang Panlalawigan, the Department or Office Head shall consult and coordinate with the Committee Chair under whose legislative purview their respective departments belong in order to prepare for the Committee budget hearings.